afleones/Ecommerce/README.md

 * System dependencies
   Postgis Adapter

-* Configuration
+* <h1>Configuration</h1>
 *
   The first step is to make sure you use Postgres, so specify this when cloning the application:

   In your Gemfile add the PostGIS ActiveRecord adapter: <br/>
     gem 'activerecord-postgis-adapter'

-  And to use it in your config/database.yml change the adapter from postgresql to postgis
+  And to use it in your config/database.yml change the adapter from postgresql to postgis: <br/>
     adapter: postgis

   And add the PostGIS extension: